-The DIO-32B can be installed in any ISA PC expansion slot.
-The DIO-32B contains a DIP-switch (SW1) and IRQ selection which must be set prior to installation.
+The ISO-16 can be installed in any ISA PC expansion slot.
+The ISO-16 contains a DIP-switch (SW1) and IRQ selection which must be set prior to installation.

 - 1. Turn off PC power.
 Disconnect the power cord. - 2.
 Remove the PC case cover. - 3.
-Locate an two available slots and remove the blank metal slot covers. - 4.
-Gently insert the DIO-32B into the slot.
-Make sure the adapter is seated properly.
-Insert the cable bracket into the adjacent slot and screw in place. - 5.
+Locate an available slot and remove the blank metal slot cover. - 4.
+Gently insert the ISO-16 into the slot.
+Make sure the adapter is seated properly. - 5.
 Replace the cover. - 6.
 Connect the power cord.